CodingItWrong/codingitwrong.com/_posts/2020-04-01-how-we-got-here.md

 * White House admits allocating aid based on which states matter to Trump's re-election. [[link]](https://twitter.com/dgordon52/status/1245097304065019905)

 Summary of the US handling of the pandemic:
-- "Mishandled to a substantially worse degree than what every health expert I've spoken with had feared." [[link]](https://twitter.com/triketora/status/1242870447936602113)
+- "America has mishandled to a substantially worse degree than what every health expert I've spoken with had feared." [[link]](https://twitter.com/triketora/status/1242870447936602113)
 - The worst US intelligence failure. [[link]](https://twitter.com/MicahZenko/status/1242886012331843587)